Leily67/Leily67/README.md

   </td>
   <td>

-👩‍🏫  Student at Epitech Strasbourg
+👩‍🏫  Currently a Pre-MSC student at Epitech Strasbourg

+🎓  Graduate of the Webacademie at Epitech Strasbourg

 👩‍💻  I’m currently working at [2am Software](https://www.2amsoftware.com/)